OGGM/oggm/docs/index.rst

 A modular and open source glacier model
 ---------------------------------------

-**OGGM is a cutting-edge open source modelling framework** designed to simulate the past and future mass balance, volume, and geometry of glaciers worldwide.
+**OGGM is an open source modelling framework** designed to simulate the past and future mass balance, volume, and geometry of all glaciers worldwide.

-The model features several glacier evolution models, including an flowline ice dynamics module accounting for glacier geometry and frontal ablation.
+The model framework features several glacier evolution models, including an flowline ice dynamics module accounting for frontal ablation, and several mass-balance models, including a pre-calibrated temperature-index model.
-**WOGGM is a reliable and readily applicable tool for studying glaciers**.

-OGGM is also a modular platform that supports novel modelling workflows, **encouraging researchers to create unique model chains and analyses for their research**.
+OGGM is above all a modular platform that supports novel modelling workflows, **encouraging researchers to create unique model chains for their research**.
 Our framework is designed to be flexible and adaptable, making it an ideal tool for a wide range of applications in glaciology and related fields.

-**This webpage is for the software documentation: for general information about the OGGM project and related news, visit** `oggm.org <http://oggm.org>`_.
+**This webpage is for the software documentation**: for general information about the OGGM project and related news, visit `oggm.org <http://oggm.org>`_.
+For the educational platform, visit `edu.oggm.org <http://edu.oggm.org>`_ .

 .. admonition:: A note for new users